Offshore Wind Cable Installation

 Block Island Offshore Wind Farm

-Consisting of five wind turbines, Block Island Wind Farm was the first, and is currently the only, offshore wind farm in the United States.
-Caldwell Marine International and sister company ECI Drilling International both worked on the undersea and underground offshore wind farm cable installation portion of the construction project.
-Completed in 2016, the 30MW offshore wind farm now transfers power to Block Island and the National Grid switch in Narragansett, RI.
+Consisting of five wind turbines, Block Island Wind Farm was the first, and is currently the only, nearshore wind farm in the United States.
+Caldwell Marine International and sister company Huxted Trenchless both worked on the undersea and underground nearshore wind farm horizontal directional drill installation portion of the construction project.
+Completed in 2016, the 30MW nearshore wind farm now transfers power to Block Island and the National Grid switch in Narragansett, RI.

 Caldwell Marine International Martha's Vineyard Cable Laying Project